 If you extend Active Directory forest schema to add new Active Directory attributes or add new policies such as:

-you won't see this newly added data in automation rules in Administrator Console as this data is absent in the service cache.
+These newly added attributes will not be visible in automation rules in the Administrator Console as this data is absent in the service cache.
 The same for ADLDS schema extension.

 To see the newly added data you need to run this rule to reset the service data cache at first.
 After that, you must restart the Cayosoft Administrator Service to reread the data from connected extensions.
 The list of connected extensions you can see in Administrator Console Home > Configuration > Connected Systems Extensions.

 This section defines the output format of this rule.

 To get more information about this section, please see the Output section article.

 This section defines the schedule for how often to run the rule.